 If your students watch carefully over the course of the year, they will discover that different bird species exhibit different behaviors: chickadees will generally pick up a single seed and fly away with it; winter finches, by contrast, will usually perch and keep eating until something scares them away.
 Cardinals will generally choose a flat surface to feed on if one is available, while finches will happily feed from slender perches well off the ground.
 Woodpeckers won’t usually be attracted to your seed offerings, but they will readily come to a suet feeder.

-Why not set up your own homeschool bird feeder and see how many educational discoveries you can make in your own backyard.Β π
+Why not set up your own homeschool bird feeder and see how many educational discoveries you and your students can make in your own backyard.Β π¦

 β‘β Homeschool birds: We think bird study is one of the best subjects you can take up in a homeschool environment.
-It’s suitable for all ages, it can be made as elementary or as advanced as you wish, it can be made solitary or social, and birds can be found just about anywhere at any season of the year.
-Why not track your own homeschool bird observations using the free eBird website sponsored by Cornell University.
+It’s suitable for all ages, it can be solitary or social, it can be as elementary or as advanced as you wish, and birds can be found just about anywhere at any season of the year.
+Why not track your own homeschool bird observations using the free eBird website, also sponsored by Cornell University.
 It’s a great way to learn more about what’s in your local area and about how bird populations change from season to season.Β π¦

 β‘β Support our work: If you enjoy our educational materials, please support us by starting your regular Amazon shopping from our very own homeschool teaching supplies page.
 When you click through from our page, any purchase you make earns us a small commission at no extra cost to you.
 Thank you for helping us to keep going and growing!Β π